Bashed and burned, 3 Chinese are murdered in Zambia as racial tensions run high

 "Of course, he has the mandate and the responsibility to check what is going on in the companies and factories in his jurisdiction, but he must be careful with what he says because this has become a very sensitive issue that might fuel further resentment against Chinese people," he says.

-After being advised to stay in his lane by central government authorities, perhaps mindful of Zam
+After being advised to stay in his lan